10xwithankit/GetAmplify-PHP/README.md

-getamplify
+GetAmplify
 ==========

-GetAmplify PHP SDK for v1 API
+This SDK allows developers to easily use the GetAmplify API with PHP